Bill Gadsby: Retirement and death

 Gadsby was an "Honored Member" of the Detroit Red Wings Alumni Association, and was active in its efforts to raise money for children's charities in Metro Detroit.

+He would also return to Canada in the Hockey Offseason to play Baseball for the Calgary Buffalo for parts of three seasons from 1950 to 1954.

 He died at the age of 88 on March 10, 2016, in Farmington Hills, Michigan, following a period of failing health.